natanielmendes/food-order-react/README.md

 React Playground Project (for practicing the library)

-Ordering food functionalities in a web app
+Ordering food functionalities in a React web app

 In order to run the project on your local environment, it's necessary to follow the instructions below: